“Stacked” Models

 library(camtrapR) # Camera Trap Data Management and Preparation of Occupancy and Spatial Capture-Recapture Analyses

-library(lme4)
+library(lme4) #

 library(kableExtra) # Construct Complex Table with 'kable' and Pipe Syntax

-library(tidyverse) # Easily Install and Load the 'Tidyverse'
+library(tidyverse) # Load the 'Tidyverse'

 Load data

-The data set is downloaded from Initiative Monitoreo Katios in Wildlife insights
+The data set is downloaded from Initiative Monitoreo Katios in Wildlife insights were we sampled with an array of 30 cameras on two consecutive years in Katios National Park in Colombia.

 Initiative Monitoreo Katios